juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 ![](/assets/uploads/wrapupmessage.png "Wrap-Up Message")

-**Support Free-Text Q&A**.
-One of the key functions of an AI chatbot is its abilities to address user's natural language inquiries during a chat.
+**Support Free-Text Q&A.** One of the key functions of an AI chatbot is its abilities to address user's natural language inquiries during a chat.
 To do so, Juji enables you to provide a list of Q&A in a CSV file.
 First, you can download the CSV file template from the Q&A dashboard as shown below.

 ![On the Q&A Board, you can download the csv file and upload it back up.
 Then, your chatbot is ready to answer questions!](/assets/uploads/q-aboard.png "Q&A Board")